Bhagvati-Gaikwad/Docker-intermediate/README.md

 # 🐳 Python Flask App with Docker (Intermediate)

-This project demonstrates how to containerize a simple **Python Flask application** using **Docker**, without requiring Python to be installed on your host machine.
+This project demonstrates how to containerize a Python Flask application using Docker, enabling it to run consistently across any environment without requiring Python locally.

-It is designed to run easily on **Docker Playground** or any system with Docker installed.
+It is lightweight, easy to set up, and works seamlessly on Docker Playground or any system with Docker.
+By leveraging Docker’s layer caching and efficient rebuilds, this workflow is ideal for CI/CD pipelines, allowing rapid deployment of updates with minimal overhead.

 ## Runnning Python Flask App on Local system
 <img width="2880" height="1704" alt="image" src="https://github.com/user-attachments/assets/09c525aa-abfd-40f6-aec2-5972830d5517" />